Narcissism Gone Wild or Religion 2.0?

 Social justice in a cybernetic world

-Identifying ourselves as having a propensity to be self-centered and curious tells us a lot about how we rely on technology.
+Identifying ourselves as a having a propensity to be self-centered and curious tells us a lot of how we rely on technology.
 This reality though leads to pondering whether religion is obsolete if we find that our technology prolongs our lives and our community is more virtual than real.
 Recent and ongoing examples of relevant concerns can be found in the areas of artificial intelligence, transhumanism, biotechnology and our ongoing pursuit of perfection.

 Artificial intelligence demonstrated by the creation of IBM’s chess-playing Deep Blue and Watson show that for all the computing power we have at our fingertips, machines have yet to fully mimic the human mind.
 According to IBM, its computer named Watson was selected to play Jeopardy as a test of the machine’s capabilities because it relied on human cognitive abilities that are traditionally accumulated from a lifetime of participation in human interaction and decision making along with an immersion in pop culture.
 The project showed just how difficult it was for a machine to win a trivia game show.
 Knowing facts did not translate into making subtle and complex logical connections, let alone discerning double meanings of words.

 Comparing machines to the intricate workings of the human mind can be a weighty undertaking.
 Professor of Philosophy and Religion Gregory Peterson quips, “We are not, it turns out, deeply spiritual beings but merely sophisticated and somewhat clunky calculators.”4 If our mind is just a calculator that can be tweaked and perfected in technology, what does this say about faith?
-Peterson finds the language of cognitive science very telling, particularly as we describe our brains as being ‘hard-wired’ and computers having ‘viruses.’
+Peterson finds the language of cognitive science very telling, particularly as we describe our brains as being ‘hard-wired’ and computers having ‘viruses’.
 The real ongoing debate among futurists and sadly less among theologians is where the machine in the future will begin and the human body/mind end.

 This idea of man and machine combined also comes to play in discussing transhumanism and nanotechnology.
 These technologies ultimately become social justice issues as it is unlikely that all will have access to the same potentially life-extending technology.
 Transhumanism is defined as a movement that “affirms the possibility and desirability of fundamentally transforming the human condition by developing and making widely available technologies to eliminate aging and to greatly enhance human intellectual, physical and psychological capacities.”